 But, of the “war” in DeWitt County, Texas, there is no doubt.
 The area, which was in the midst of “Reconstruction” following the Civil War was, for its citizens a time of turmoil, rather than of “rebuilding.”
 Disputes between neighbors were rampant over land boundaries, cattle ownership, and water rights; outlaws were running amuck; and Vigilante Groups, frequently little better than the outlaws themselves; were often the only “law” to be found.

-Making matters worse was a general depression, drought, and poor crops, but in the midst of this, were also soaring cattle prices which soon made many a young man into a cowboy, or alternatively, a cattle rustler.
+Making matters worse was a general depression, drought, and poor crops, and in the midst of this, cattle prices were soaring which soon made many a young man into a cowboy, or alternatively, a cattle rustler.
 DeWitt County was in chaos and ripe for an old-fashioned feud.

-The feud evolved into a struggle between the Taylor’s, their strong-minded southern friends, including Mannen Clements and his brothers and John Wesley Hardin, against the State Police, often referred to as the Sutton-Helm Faction, with each side recruiting about 200 members each.
+The feud evolved into a struggle between the Taylors and their strong-minded southern friends, including Mannen Clements and his brothers and John Wesley Hardin, against the State Police, often referred to as the Sutton-Helm Faction, with each side recruiting about 200 members each.

 Ostensibly in pursuit of horse and cattle thieves, the State Police terrorized Southeast Texas and on August 23, 1869, ambushed and killed Jack Hays Taylor.
 Almost exactly a year later, the Sutton-Helms men arrested Henry and William Kelly, sons-in-law of Pitkin Taylor, on August 26, 1870, on a trivial charge.
 However, rather than taking the men in, they shot them down.
 Jack Helm was dismissed from the force when this and other examples of his misconduct became known; however, he continued to serve as DeWitt County Sheriff.
 With Helm gone, William “Billy” Sutton then became the recognized leader of the group.